bridge-core/bridge-core.github.io/content/docs/editor-docs/faq/index.md

 This is a known issue that has to do with how bridge. handles arrays and objects.
 The automatic type detection fails where there is ambiguity between objects and animations and both options are valid.
 Solution: Do not edit animations from Blockbench with bridge.; manually fix broken animations with a text editor.

+This is not an issue in bridge. v2.

 ## Something isn’t behaving properly with bridge.
 What should I do?

 Please verify your bridge. version is the latest, and then report it in **#bugs** (within the bridge.
 Discord, specifying the version, the problem, and what you were